International Organization for Transitional Justice and Peace

 Providing essential support to victims of human rights violations in need.

-ITJP is a founding partner of the Prosecutor for Prosecutor (PFP) Campaign, an initiative dedicated to rescuing and supporting Afghan prosecutors and justice professionals facing persecution following the Taliban takeover.
+ITJP is a founding organization of the Prosecutor for Prosecutor (PFP) Campaign, an initiative dedicated to rescuing and supporting prosecutors and justice professionals from Afghanistan facing persecution following the Taliban takeover.

-Launched and led by the U.S. Association of Prosecuting Attorneys (APA-US), the PFP campaign has provided critical support to Afghan prosecutors since the Taliban assumed power, released thousands of criminals – including terrorists – from prisons, and began systematically targeting prosecutors and justice professionals trained by the United States and the international community under the Afghan republic government.
+Launched and led by the U.S. Association of Prosecuting Attorneys (APA-US) on July 27, 2023, in Salt Lake City, Utah, the PFP Campaign has been a lifeline for fellow prosecutors.
+Since seizing power, the Taliban has released thousands of criminals, including convicted terrorists from prisons and systematically targeted prosecutors and justice professionals trained under the Afghanistan’s republic government by the United States and the international community.

-For the past two years, ITJP has worked alongside APA-US to provide assistance to Afghan prosecutors who lost their jobs and were forced to flee to Pakistan under extreme hardship.
+For the past two years, ITJP has worked alongside APA-US to provide essential assistance to the prosecutors who lost their jobs and were forced to flee to Pakistan under dire circumstances.

 Salt Lake County District Attorney Sim Gill leads other prosecutors from across the U.S. at a news conference in Salt Lake City announcing a fund to bring prosecutors and their families out of Afghanistan on Thursday, July 27, 2023.